-Brick faced walls with pitched concrete tile and flat felt roofs.
-Windows are PVCu framed with double glazing.
-Floors are solid.
+Brick faced walls with pitched concrete tile roofs.
+Windows are mostly PVCu framed with double glazing.
+Floors are of suspended timber construction except for the kitchen.
 There is extensive gas fired central heating.

 Property address

 About the property

 Energy

 We have not prepared the Energy Performance Certificate (EPC).
 If we have seen the EPC, then we will present the ratings here.
 We have not checked these ratings and so cannot comment on their accuracy.